Reading from Network

 Click to execute the code.

-The Token Program is an executable program account on Solana.
-Like wallet accounts, programs have the same underlying Account data structure, but with key differences in its fields.
+The Token Program is an executable program account.
+Programs have the same underlying fields as all accounts, but with key differences.

 {